wooseok0717/wooseok0717/README.md

 <h1 align='center'>Josh Jang</h1>

-### Hello there!
-I am Josh Jang!
-I am a software engineer.
-I have a passion for coding and love to problem solve and learning new technologies.
+### Hi there!
+My name is Josh Jang and I'm a software engineer.
+I really love coding and I'm always excited to solve problems and learn about new technologies.

-### My Github contains projects made with mostly Javascript, and I am looking to expand my skill set.
+### On my Github, you can find projects that I made mostly using Javascript.
+I am willing to learn new languages and frameworks to improve my skill set.

 ### Collaborating with others and engaging in code reviews is something I truly enjoy.
 Sharing my knowledge with others is also a great passion of mine.